Libensemble/libensemble/docs/FAQ.rst

 Frequently Asked Questions
 ==========================

-The following are frequently asked questions.
-If you have any questions, feel free to contact us through Support_.
+If you have any additional questions, feel free to contact us through Support_.

 .. _Support: https://libensemble.readthedocs.io/en/latest/quickstart.html#support

 Common Errors
 -------------

-**I keep getting "Manager only - must be at least one worker (2 MPI tasks)" when running with multiprocessing and multiple workers specified.**
+**"Manager only - must be at least one worker (2 MPI tasks)" when running with multiprocessing and multiple workers specified.**

 If your calling script code was recently switched from MPI to multiprocessing, make sure that ``libE_specs`` is populated with ``comms: local`` and ``nworkers: [num]``.

-**What does "AssertionError: Should not wait for workers when all workers are idle." mean?**
+**"AssertionError: Should not wait for workers when all workers are idle."**

 This error occurs when the manager is waiting although no workers are busy, or an MPI libEnsemble run was initiated with only one process, resulting in one